tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides070.html){:target="\_blank"}

 *__Week 8 (Oct.
-11 - Oct.
-16):__ MIDTERM and Online Mapping* [ short week mon-wed ]
+12):__ MIDTERM and Online Mapping*

+[//]: # (short week mon-wed)

 The midterm exam will take no longer than 45 minutes.
-It will be followed by an introduction to several online mapping platforms, basic components of an online mapping platform, and basic webpage concepts necessary to work with online mapping.
+It will be followed by an introduction to several online mapping platforms with a focus on how they are used to map urban sustainability and resilience.
+Basic components of an online mapping platform and basic webpage concepts necessary to work with online mapping will be identified.

+[//]: # (include a focus on sustainability and resilience.
+Find good resources to explore)

 > Learning Objectives